ItsDinok/RekordScratch/README.md

 ## Intended upgrades

 1. Support for .wav files
-2. Better UI (using ratatui)
-3. Algorithmic efficiency
-4. Less rigidity about the Playlists folder
+2. Less rigidity about the Playlists folder